Salerno Campania, Italy Travel Guide

 The time of year significantly shapes Salerno'its vibe and experiences.

-The shoulder seasons are ideal for active exploration.
+The shoulder seasons are ideal for hands-on exploration.

 Factors to keep in mind for an easy journey.